alexander-marquardt/es_local_indexer/README.md

 ![ES Local Indexer screenshot](https://alexmarquardtcom.files.wordpress.com/2019/08/screenshot-2019-08-07-at-22.06.21.png)

 # Contributions
-The functionality provided here is bare-bones, and there is a lot of room for improvements.
+ES Local Indexer was written by Alexander Marquardt.
+The functionality provided is bare-bones, and there is a lot of room for improvements.
 Feel free to copy/fork/modify this code and contribute back.